Faezeh Hashemi Rafsanjani: 3rd trial and sentencing

 On 11 May 2022, she was summoned to prosecution once more over comments she made regarding prophet Muhammad and his wife Khadija, which she claimed were a joke, as well support for sanctions against Iran.
 Specifically, she claimed that the IRGC should remain on the US FTO list, supporting the continuation of the America sanctions regime.
 This led to a reaction inside Iran, with 55,000 people signing a petition urging her to be tried.
 After this, she was officially summoned to court.
 On 3 July 2022, following court proceedings, she was charged with carrying out propaganda activity against the country and blasphemy.

 4th detainment

 Rafsanjani was arrested again in late September 2022 during the Mahsa Amini protests.
 Rafsanjani said the protests were in connection with "the issue of the hijab and the [establishment's] Taliban-like view of women's and social issues."
 In 2023, she was sentenced to five years in jail.

+5th trial

+In a 2025 interview, Faezeh Hashemi alleged that her father, Akbar Hashemi Rafsanjani, was assassinated, not by Russia or Israel, but by the highest echelons of power in the Islamic Republic, because "he sided with the people and spoke out" and "he was in their way- so he had to be removed".
+In response to the interview, the Iranian Ministry of Justice filed a case against her.